UnpluggedBox/project-website-gaming-unplugged/README.md

 v0.5.1:

-    * Created a User profile page
+    * Minor changes to News List

 Planned for v0.6 and beyond: